tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 As [[Sembara]] expands in the south, Tollen recovers, and over the 5400s and 5500s Tollen experiences a renaissance of sorts, based on the growing wool and linen trade from the Sembaran heartlands.
 The lost art of magical tattoos are rediscovered and most of the merchant houses of Tollen today are established during this time period.

-In the 5600s, war comes to the [[The Green Sea|Green Sea]], first the battles against the ancient white dragon Vimfrost, and then the [[Great War]] itself.
+In the 5600s, war comes to the [[Green Sea|Green Sea]], first the battles against the ancient white dragon Vimfrost, and then the [[Great War]] itself.
 Tollen, however, survives intact, and if anything grows in power and influence, as many of the Sembaran kings in the years after the [[Great War]] have ties by blood or marriage to the great houses of Tollen.

 Now, in 5881, Tollen commands a significant navy and is the undisputed master of the Western Gult, controlling the Straights of [[Cymea]] and asserting influence over much of western [[Cymea]].